dmeyer1996/dwa_a102/README.md

 All the relevant methods to apply the water balance can be found in the file dwa_a102.py The additional python files contain functions that are required by dwa_a102.py.

+Important: directory for the code using the .shp files must be changed before use